 That said, they do have rotating exhibits of their works and while I was there, they had a display on pieces that had been stolen and subsequently recovered (or replaced).
-The staff there is beyond friendly and will happily answer your questions about their collection and the literati who have visited there.
+The staff there is beyond friendly and will happily answer your questions about their collection and the literary Dublin celebrities who have visited there.

 Visiting Marsh’s Library